AnkurR98/apartment-complex-management-project/README.md

   <li>As of now, the project is not set to be real-world compatible because the process of passing SQL statements is largely susceptible to injection as they are not Prepared Statements; making all the database calls as Prepared Statements holds top priority;</li>
   <li>Coded in PHP, which is not exactly a language that you'd want your code to be in.
 Thus another top-ish priority is to migrate it to some other scripting language, preferably JSP or maybe shift towards Node.js;</li>
   <li>Again it employs MySQL, which is perfect for learning but not for large databases.
 That stays as another future plan as well.</li>
+  <li>Oh yes, a lot of things that actually go on in a Housing Complex needs to be added.</li>
 </ol>

 <br /><br />

-<h5>Anyone enthusiastic regarding this project may clone and work on it, maybe to make it better, more efficient, or to overhaul it in general.
+<h5>I have not been getting time to work on this due to University and all that.
+Anyone enthusiastic regarding this project may clone and work on it, maybe to make it better, more efficient, or to overhaul it in general.
 Or you may use it for your college projects, maybe.
 You get to decide.</h5>